 - 6 points

-- Students are able to (1) gain an understanding of the rationale for, and ethics of, assessing children and development of interventions; (2) develop an understanding of, and experience with, the process of assessment; (3) gain familiarity with diagnostic criteria provided by the DSM-5 and the ICD-10; (4) gain exposure to the major assessment strategies and techniques that are used to gather information about young clients, and interpretation of these assessments; (5) develop awareness and exposure to the major evidence-based interventions used with clients with disorders originating in infancy, childhood and adolescence; and (6) be equipped with the ability to identify, formulate and treat childhood behaviour disorders.
+- Students are able to (1) gain an understanding of the rationale for, and ethics of, assessing children and development of interventions; (2) develop an understanding of, and experience with, the process of assessment; (3) gain familiarity with diagnostic criteria provided by the DSM-5 and the ICD-10; (4) gain exposure to the major assessment strategies and techniques that are used to gather information about young clients, and interpretation of these assessments; (5) develop awareness of the major evidence-based interventions used with clients with disorders originating in infancy, childhood and adolescence; and (6) be equipped with the ability to identify, formulate and treat childhood behaviour disorders.

 Supplementary assessment is not available in this unit.